Deconstructing Miss Granger:

 We know that at the end of Book 3 she was not exceptionally tall.
 Pettigrew was described as being about the same height as Harry and Hermione.
 Harry was still regarded as undersized at that point (although he was a full head taller than Cho Chang, who is a year older than he), and Pettigrew is described as a small man.

 Pettigrew is not dwarfish, like Flitwick, however; he is probably in the 5’1”- 5’5” range.
-By that point of Book 3 Miss Granger was 14 and one would expect her to be just finishing up her major growth spurt with only a couple of inches more to top out.
+By that point of Book 3 Miss Granger was 14 and one would expect her to be just finishing up her major growth spurt with, at most, only a couple of inches more to top out.
 Given that she has never been described as either tall or short, she has probably since topped out at what counts as a dead-on average height for women in Britain.
 We have no information in canon whether she tends more toward the slim, or the plump or the curvy bodily conformation and the readers of the American editions of these adventures were not assisted by the illustrator’s determination to continue drawing a 16-year-old Hermione Granger shaped as if she were a child of 10.
 (OotP chapter head illustration; Chapter 33.)

 My own suspicion regarding Miss Granger’s appearance is that; over the first 4–5 books, we were dealing with a child through the period of life where the adult bone structure is only beginning to emerge.
 That at the age of 11 Miss Granger’s most distinguishing features were the hair and the teeth would tend to imply that at that age there was nothing else to really catch the eye about her appearance for either good or ill.
 The fact that by the age of 15 she looked “very pretty” with her hair slicked back into an “elegant knot” would tend to indicate that she probably has small, fairly regular, quite attractive features and the beginnings of a good bone structure, which the usual mop of hair tends to overwhelm, but that she is not yet an accredited “beauty”.